Newtopia

 Newtopia is a 2025 South Korean romantic fantasy zombie comedy television series starring Park Jeong-min and Jisoo.
 It aired on Coupang Play From February 7, to March 21, 2025, at 20:00 (KST) and is also available for streaming on Amazon Prime Video in selected regions.
+The series received mixed reviews from critics, who praised its stylish mise-en-scène but criticized the lack of narrative tension, a "lazy" script, and the lead performances' perceived lack of range and realism.

 Synopsis

 A couple who have recently broken up attempt to reunite following the emergence of a zombie outbreak that overtakes South Korea.